scareaphina/my_cv/README.md

-# web_development
+# my_cv
-Practice in web development
+Practice in making a website with my CV information